darren-reddick/go-apigw-webchat/README.md

 # :pig: Known Issues

 1. Serverless sometimes doesnt remove the API Gateway log group.
 This can be an issue if the project is redeployed with the same stage name and will fail with a message indicating that the log group already exists.
-To fix simply remove the log group manually using the console or the aws cli.
+To fix simply remove the log group manually using the console or the aws cli. (see Makefile **remove** target)